pangeo-forge/pangeo-forge-runner/docs/tutorial/flink.md

 The inputs and metadata can be cached so items don't have to be resolved again during the next recipe run.
 Defining where the caching happens is part of the runner file configuration.
 More about that in the [next session](#configfiles).
-Note that in those upcoming examples keys `InputCacheStorage` and `MetadataCacheStorage` target these options.
+Note that in those upcoming examples keys `InputCacheStorage`` target these options.

 ### Where Data is Output